react-navigation/react-navigation.github.io/docs/navigating.md

 ## Summary

 - `navigation.navigate('RouteName')` pushes a new route to the stack navigator if it's not already in the stack, otherwise it jumps to that screen.
-- We can call `this.props.navigation.push('RouteName')` as many times as we like and it will continue pushing routes.
+- We can call `navigation.push('RouteName')` as many times as we like and it will continue pushing routes.
-- The header bar will automatically show a back button, but you can programmatically go back by calling `this.props.navigation.goBack()`.
+- The header bar will automatically show a back button, but you can programmatically go back by calling `navigation.goBack()`.
 On Android, the hardware back button just works as expected.
-- You can go back to an existing screen in the stack with `this.props.navigation.navigate('RouteName')`, and you can go back to the first screen in the stack with `this.props.navigation.popToTop()`.
+- You can go back to an existing screen in the stack with `navigation.navigate('RouteName')`, and you can go back to the first screen in the stack with `navigation.popToTop()`.
 - The `navigation` prop is available to all screen components (components defined as screens in route configuration and rendered by React Navigation as a route).
 - [Full source of what we have built so far](https://snack.expo.io/@react-navigation/going-back-v3).